PavanTalluri45/RAG_Chatbot/README.md

-# Employee Handbook RAG Chatbot
+# Employee Handbook AI Assistant

-A production-ready Retrieval-Augmented Generation (RAG) chatbot that enables employees to ask natural language questions about an Employee Handbook using semantic search and Google's Gemini AI models.
+A production-ready AI-powered Employee Handbook Assistant that enables employees to ask natural language questions about company policies using Retrieval-Augmented Generation (RAG), semantic search, and Google's Gemini AI.

-The application combines a modern AI chat interface with a scalable RAG backend, providing fast, accurate, and context-aware responses.
+The application combines a modern conversational interface with a scalable RAG architecture to deliver fast, accurate, and context-aware responses grounded entirely in the employee handbook.

-> **Project Status:** 🚀 Development Complete | 🚧 Deployment Pending
+> **Project Status:** ✅ Production Ready | 🚀 Deployed

 ---

 # Overview

-The Employee Handbook RAG Chatbot allows users to interact with an employee handbook using natural language.
+The Employee Handbook AI Assistant transforms a traditional employee handbook into an intelligent conversational assistant.

-Instead of keyword matching, the system performs semantic search over vector embeddings stored in Chroma Cloud and generates context-aware answers using Google's Gemini models.
+Instead of keyword searching through lengthy documents, users can ask questions naturally.
+The system retrieves the most relevant handbook content using semantic vector search and generates grounded responses using Google's Gemini models.

-The application follows a production-oriented architecture with separate frontend and backend services.
+The application follows a modern production architecture with a decoupled frontend and backend.

 ---

-# Current Status
+# Live Deployment

-## ✅ Backend (Completed)

-* Markdown document processing
-* Header-aware chunking using LangChain
-* Metadata generation
-* Gemini Embeddings
-* Chroma Cloud vector database
-* Semantic retrieval
-* Prompt builder
-* Gemini LLM integration
-* Upstash Redis caching
-* FastAPI REST API
-* Structured logging
-* Error handling
-* Retry mechanism
-* Performance monitoring
-* Production-ready API architecture

----

-## ✅ Frontend (Completed)
+### Frontend

-Built using:

-* Next.js (App Router)
-* JavaScript
-* Tailwind CSS
-* shadcn/ui
-* Supabase Authentication

-Features:

-* Modern AI chat interface
-* Responsive layout
-* Light & Dark theme
-* Markdown rendering
-* Table rendering
-* Chat history
-* New Chat
-* Soft Delete Chat
-* Delete All History
-* Authentication
-* Protected routes
-* Conversation management
-* Loading states
-* Typing indicator
-* Production-ready UI

----

-## 🚧 Deployment (Pending)

-Deployment is the final remaining step.

-Planned deployment:

-* **Frontend:** Vercel
-* **Backend:** Railway
+Deployed on **Vercel**

+### Backend

+Deployed on **Vercel (FastAPI)**

 ---